 McGowan pointed out that mathematics has a placement test and it is related to ACT score.

 Reinheimer asked the Council why things needed to be done differently at Southeast.
 Janzow stated that the major issue and the question that has been asked is: why are there not many students placed more often into EN140, and why is there a second exam?
 Why can’t students be place at entry point?
 Syler pointed out that the vast majority uses the ACT scores of incoming students.
 Shaw pointed out that because of the low numbers, it is suspect.
 Jones stated that in 2005 of the 322 incoming students 50% were placed in EN140.
 Hathaway stated that forcing students to take another test seems wrong and that students should decide on their own.
 It was pointed out that there are 73 English faculty teaching composition – full and part time.
 Comment was made that it should be listed as a requirement and counted in the 120 hours.
-McGowan stated that the easy way to do this would be to make it a University Studies requirement.
+McGowan stated that the easy way to do this would be to make it a General Education requirement.
 McDougall suggested that since this was a discussion item today, it should be made a future agenda item and brought back to the Council.

 C. Information Items

 Due to the lack of time, Janzow informed the Council that the information item on Graduate Issues would be presented at the March meeting.